Kotlin/KEEP/proposals/context-receivers.md

 }
 ```

-It might be a neat trick for a small application, but it is a very error-prone practice for a larger code.
+It might be a neat trick for a small application, but it is a very error-prone practice for a larger codebase.
 It becomes
 all too easy to call other functions from `hello` which also call `println` themselves and to forget about `context(PrintWriter)`:

 ```kotlin